 College training may be substituted for the General Experience on the basis of fifteen (15) semester hours equaling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.

 A Masters degree in public or business administration may be substituted for one (1) additional year of the General Experience.

 Incumbents in this class may be required to travel.

 JOB CLASS DESIGNATION

 (1)-Officials And Administrators

-This replaces the existing specification for the same class in Salary Group MP 67 approved effective April 6, 2012.
-(Revised to adjust Salary Group and modify content)
+This replaces the existing specification for the class of Director of Statewide Emergency Telecommunications in Salary Group MP 70 approved effective March 6, 2015.
+(Revised to add Acknowledgement section and modify content) Final No. 22-007